 #1 Aligned with E/S characteristics includes the investments of the financial product used to attain the environmental or social characteristics promoted by the financial product.

 #2 Other includes the remaining investments of the financial product which are neither aligned with the environmental or social characteristics, nor are qualified as sustainable investments.

-How does the use of derivatives attain the environmental or social characteristics promoted by the financial product?
+promoted by the financial product?